 National curriculum code: MEM60112

-Graduates of this program will be eligible for work in a wide range of roles including:
+Graduates of this course will be eligible for work in a wide range of roles, including:

 - production supervisor/planner